PanieriLorenzo/OpenDSPL/README.md

+# DISCONTINUATION NOTICE
+**OpenDSPL has been discontinued, because a major re-design is in progress.
+The re-designed language will be closed-source as it is my bachelor thesis.
+It will be made open again at a later time.
+In the meantime you can look at the documentation on this page to get a feel of what the language will be like.**

 # OpenDSPL Overview
 OpenDSPL is a minimalistic semi-functional event-based digital signal processing programming language.
 Its syntax is heavily influenced by Lisp, Rust and Faust (